squashjedi/etch-a-sketch/README.md

 # Etch-A-Sketch
-Part of The Odin Project tasks
+One of the many Odin Project tasks

 https://squashjedi.github.io/etch-a-sketch